 This spring, districts across the state are required to administer an assessment for English/Language Arts and Mathematics from the Smarter Balanced Assessment Consortium (SBAC) in grades 3-8.
-In addition, the Next Generation Science Standards (NGSS) field test will be administered in grades 5 and 8; as this assessment is only a field test, students and schools will not receive score results.
+In addition, this is the first operational year of the Next Generation Science Standards (NGSS) assessment which will be administered in grades 5 and 8.

 When testing students, our priority continues to honor the needs of our students.
 We minimize test prep that takes away precious time from real teaching and learning.
 Preceding the testing, the district will carefully introduce the digital tools and the vocabulary necessary for our students to perform at their best and to be at ease in the testing environment.

 The tests are administered online and are computer adaptive, meaning that the test questions change at a certain point based on student responses.
 There is a range of question types.
 Questions will be presented in a variety of formats using vocabulary that may be unfamiliar to students.
 Some questions require the use of online digital tools.
 Additionally, the SBAC will require typed responses only.
 The Connecticut State Department of Education Assessment Portal provides SBAC and NGSS practice tests where students can experience using the tools and features available within the online assessment system.
 This is by no means required by the district.